Robert Young Eaton

 Robert Young Eaton (1875–1956) was a Canadian businessman and a member of the prominent Eaton family.
-He was a nephew of Timothy Eaton, who established Eaton's department store.
+A nephew of Timothy Eaton, who established Eaton's department store chain, he served as the company's president.

 Life and career

 He was born in 1875 to John Eaton and his wife, Margaret Herbison.
 He was related to the founder of Eaton's department store, as they shared the same grandfather, John Eaton Sr. (1784–1834).

 He took over control of the Eaton's store business after his cousin, Sir John Craig Eaton, died of pneumonia in 1922.
 Sir John's children were too young to run the company, so he filled in until one of the children reached an appropriate age to take over.
 He proved to be an extremely capable president, and he expanded the company tenfold.

 His cousin-in-law, Lady Eaton, the widow of Sir John, never liked him.
 Throughout her life, she always referred to her branch of the family as the "owner Eatons" and his branch as the "worker Eatons".
 Lady Eaton's son, John David Eaton, eventually took over the presidency of the company at the age of 33, and R.Y.
 Eaton retired from business life.

 He had a resort home named Ireton built in Port Credit, Ontario, and later in Georgian Bay.
 He also served as president of the Art Gallery of Ontario from 1924 to 1941.